CookieStudios5609/simple-discord-video-compressor/README.md

 # Simple Video Compressor for Discord Embeds
 Have non-Nitro users who both hate the commandline and hate installing software?
-If so, this is the perfect tool for you!
-This GUI for FFMPEG keeps things simple and compact, and is set to always output in a format Discord will embed.
+If so, this is the perfect tool for you!* This GUI for FFMPEG keeps things simple and compact, and is set to always output in a format Discord will embed.

+*Note the creator of this repo is not responsible if your Discord friends, who are already mentioned to hate installing software, are also unwilling to install Python.
 ---
 ## Getting Started
 This GUI requires very little setup.